zauner/vvvv.js/README.md

-VVVV.js - Visual Webclient Programming
+VVVV.js - Visual Web Client Programming
 ======================================

 www.zauner900.net/vvvv_js

-**An open project, which aims to bringing the visual programming language VVVV to your web browser.**
+**An open project, which aims to bring the visual programming language VVVV to your web browser.**

 Setup / Run